olgarithms/sphinx-tutorial/docs/2-getting-started-with-sphinx.md

 If you are using a Windows machine and `make` is not available, you can use the `make.bat` script instead of the `make` command: `.\make.bat html`.

-As you might have seen in the `Makefile`, this runs `sphinx-build`, pointing to the source and build directories to use and instructs Sphinx to build `html` pages out of your `rst` files.
+Executing `make html` runs `sphinx-build`, pointing to the source and build directories to use and instructs Sphinx to build `html` pages out of your `rst` files.

+{: .tip }
+You can run `make` without any arguments or `make help` to see what other targets are available.

 ### Previewing your docs